 - References: 2 from supervisors, trainers, or instructors who can confirm requisite knowledge and skills as identified with the admission qualifications

-- Submit a GRE combined verbal and quantitative score of 940 or higher (GRE scores many not be more than 5 years old), OR
+Submit a GRE combined verbal and quantitative score of 940 (score of 293 after August 1, 2011) or higher (GRE scores many not be more than 5 years old), OR

-- Show 5 years of relevant work experience
+Show 5 years of relevant work experience, AND

 International applicants whose native language isn’t English are required to show proof of English proficiency by submitting a TOEFL, IELTS, or PTE Academic test score.
 Official test scores are required and should be sent directly from the testing agency to UAB.
 Scores should not be more than 2 years old.
 The minimum score requirements are as follows: